chef/knife-vsphere/README.md

 Clones an existing VM template into a new VM instance, optionally applying an existing customization specification.
-If customization arguments such as --chost and --cdomain are specified, or if the customization sepcification fetched from VSphere is considered, a default customization specification will be attempted.
+If customization arguments such as --chost and --cdomain are specified, or if the customization sepcification fetched from vSphere is considered, a default customization specification will be attempted.
 For windows, a sysprep based unattended customization in workgroup mode will be attempted (host name being the VM name unless otherwise specified).
 For linux, a fixed named customization using the vmname as the